Laughing Hyena

 Assistant support: Alexa, Google Assistant, Siri, Samsung SmartThings | Energy monitoring: Yes | Matter support: Yes | Hub required: Only with HomeKit

 To add the plug to HomeKit, I had to scan the included barcode.
 The process didn’t work at first and I ended up having to long-press the button on the side to make it enter pairing mode.
 Unlike some Matter plugs, KP125M doesn’t require a Thread border router.
-And because it’s also a Wi-Fi plug, you don’t need a Matter controller, such as a smart speaker for access when you’re away from home.
+And because it’s also a smart Wi-Fi plug, you don’t need a Matter controller, such as a smart speaker for access when you’re away from home.
 That said, many of the negative reviews on Amazon have to do with the plug’s poor HomeKit compatibility.
 In addition to the setup hitch I mentioned, the connection with the HomeKit app and Siri was extremely spotty until I added Apple’s HomePod mini to the mix as a dedicated hub.
 After that, the reliability improved.

 The KP125M also provides detailed energy monitoring in the Kasa app.
 From the home screen, tap on a plug to see stats on its energy usage, along with an estimate of how much that energy will cost you on your next electric bill.
 You can even enter in your per-kilowatt hour pricing to get a more accurate picture.
 While we wish there were a way to see the energy usage from all connected devices at once, it’s still a useful insight to have on a per-plug level.